MakeMeSenpai/the_damned/README.md

 ### Previous Updates:
 {Last Update: 10/18/20}
 - 0.1.3
     - Added git master branches for safer development.
 This lets me experiment with feature requests and more without breaking the current game.
-As well as other banches for more defined updates.
+As well walking enemies who follow the path now!

 - 0.1.0
     - Background is now visual and ready!!
 Woot, woot!
 We are very much on our way to getting this thing off the ground and running.